 BeautifulSoup comes in picture.

-I hope this code is more understandable now:
+I hope this code from my detailed tutorial is more understandable now:

 By the way, we can actually do the same things using